-- Many creative and successful efforts have occurred to promote preservation throughout Brookings but sustaining these efforts long-term has been difficult. - Many SDSU students living off-campus in a historic district do not understand the history and the unique character of the districts, or how to properly care for a historic resource. - Not all events that could be held as an annual event, such as the "Welcome to the Neighborhood" event, are being hosted on an annual basis due to the lack of organizational leadership. - Some SDSU students do not understand the history of the community within which they are living. - Property maintenance on many historic properties, especially rentals, is lacking, often due to the lack of information given to property owners regarding property upkeep. - Some National Register plaques on designated historic buildings are in disrepair, have gone missing or have not been distributed to property owners. - A lack of technical workshops for property owners hoping to repair windows, siding and other components of their historic structures makes it more difficult for them to find the information.
+- Many creative and successful efforts have occurred to promote preservation throughout Brookings but sustaining these efforts long-term has been difficult. - Many SDSU students living off-campus in a historic district do not understand the history and the unique character of the districts, or how to properly care for a historic resource. - Not all events that could be held as an annual event, such as the "Welcome to the Neighborhood" event, are being hosted on an annual basis due to the lack of organizational leadership. - Some SDSU students do not understand the history of the community within which they are living. - Maintenance on many historic properties, especially rentals, is lacking, often due to the absence of information given to property owners regarding appropriate upkeep of a historic property. - Some National Register plaques on designated historic buildings are in disrepair, have gone missing or have not been distributed to property owners. - A lack of technical workshops for property owners hoping to repair windows, siding and other components of their historic structures makes it more difficult for them to find the information. - A lack of awareness of preservation incentives for some property owners.

 - Continue hosting educational events such as the "Welcome to the Neighborhood" event for SDSU students and resident neighbors in the University Residential Historic District to get to know one another.
 In order to do so, an organization would need to take leadership of this. - Consider hosting the "Welcome to the Neighborhood" event in the Central Residential Historic District in addition to the University Residential Historic District.
-As off-campus housing needs expand, this event may become applicable to both historic districts if students living off-campus begin living in both districts. - Consider a mailing or newsletter to SDSU students that live off-campus to provide information about the historic district within which they live, and to also serve as an informational tool regarding property maintenance, especially for heat and water during a long break. - While the Mayor's Awards celebrate the best of preservation projects in Brookings, recognize smaller preservation projects by sending a short, personal note to the owners of other successful projects to recognize their hard work and the importance of supporting preservation. - Translate the walking brochures into a variety of languages so international students and other visitors can learn more about historic resources in Brookings. - Expand the use of the Yonward app to Android devices, and include more walking tour information and information about other historic resources in Brookings.
+As off-campus housing needs expand, this event may become applicable to both historic districts if students living off-campus begin living in both districts. - Consider a mailing or newsletter to SDSU students that live off-campus to provide information about the historic district within which they live, and to also serve as an informational tool regarding property maintenance, especially for heat and water during a long break. - While the Mayor's Awards celebrate the best of preservation projects in Brookings, recognize smaller preservation projects by sending a short, personal note to the owners of other successful projects to recognize their hard work and the importance of supporting preservation. - Translate the walking brochures into a variety of languages so international students and other visitors can learn more about historic resources in Brookings.